-For call-outs related to paid standby duty, the employee will be compensated at the rate of one and one-half times the straight rate of pay, with a two-hour minimum for the first call, in addition to the appropriate standby pay (no offset).
+For call-outs related to paid standby duty, the employee will be compensated at the rate of two times the straight rate of pay, with a two-hour minimum for the first call, in addition to the appropriate standby pay (no offset).
 This applies to all types of standby assignments.
-However, when it becomes necessary for the employee on standby to become part of a crew, he/she will be compensated at the rate of two times the straight rate of pay for all hours worked as a member of such crew.